jinoklee/tReasure/README.md

 ### _**STEP2.
 Download files contained genome index and sample raw data**_

 Before the start tReasure packages, you should download the genome index files what you want ( hg38, hg19, mm10 or all).
-+ Download a bundle of genome index files and move the files inside tReasure package folder (~Documents/R/win-library/tReasure/WholeGenomeFasta)._Caution!
++ Download <span style= "color:red">a bundle of genome index files</span> and move the files inside tReasure package folder (~Documents/R/win-library/tReasure/WholeGenomeFasta)._Caution!
 Before moving, you should make a folder named “WholeGenomeFasta”._
 + You can also download sample raw files for a test.

 <br/>